Vince McMahon: Monday Night War

-Monday Night War and acquisition of WCW and ECW

-On June 24, 1999, McMahon appeared on the Late Night with Conan O'Brien show and said he viewed Ted Turner as his rival, stating "All I'll say about Ted is he's a son-of-a-bitch, other than that, he's probably not a bad guy, but I don't like him at all".

-McMahon later came out victorious against Ted Turner's World Championship Wrestling (WCW) in the television ratings in the Monday Night War after an initial 84-week television ratings loss to WCW and afterward acquired the fading WCW from Turner Broadcasting System on March 23, 2001, with an end to the Monday Night War.
+McMahon ultimately was victorious against WCW, and he acquired the rights to the promotion from Turner Broadcasting System on March 23, 2001.
 On April 1, 2001, Extreme Championship Wrestling (ECW) filed for bankruptcy leaving WWF as the last major wrestling promotion at that time.
 McMahon later acquired the assets of ECW on January 28, 2003.

-In September 2020, professional wrestling promoter, WWE Hall of Famer, and former WCW president Eric Bischoff revealed that during this period of the Monday Night War in television ratings battles between WWE and WCW "Vince was petitioning a lot for Ted.
-He was trying to embarrass Ted, trying to create some anxiety with the shareholders of Turner Broadcasting.
-Vince was trying to create some unrest and anxiety by being very, very critical about WCW" and "whenever you'd see blood in WCW, Vince would write these letters from the king's court to Ted criticizing him, and WCW, and the health and welfare of the talent by saying it's gross, it's crap, and all this.
-And then he'd turn around and do the same thing a month later.
-None of us took any of those letters very seriously, and it was pretty obvious what Vince was trying to do.
-We all just chuckled about it".

-In a conference call in 2021, McMahon described the "situation where 'rising tides' because that was when Ted Turner was coming after us with all of Time Warner's assets as well".

-World Wildlife Fund lawsuit: WWF becomes WWE
+WWF becomes WWE

 On May 5, 2002, World Wrestling Federation Entertainment, Inc. announced that it would be changing both its company name and the name of its wrestling promotion to World Wrestling Entertainment (WWE) after the company had lost a lawsuit initiated by the World Wildlife Fund over the WWF trademark.
 The name change officially occurred the following day on May 6.
 Although mainly caused by the ruling in favor of the World Wildlife Fund regarding the "WWF" initialism, the company noted it provided an opportunity to emphasize its focus on entertainment.